FREE PRINTABLE DAILY PLANNER TO ORGANIZE YOUR DAYS

 Top 3 Priorities

-I begin by looking at everything I wrote down and determine my top 3 priorities for the next day.
+First, I look at everything I wrote down and determine my top 3 priorities for the next day.
 The 3 things that, if nothing else gets accomplished, I’ll feel good about getting done.
-Establishing these priorities gives my day focus and allows me to schedule working on them during my peak-productivity times.
+This gives my day focus and allows me to schedule working on these priorities during my peak-productivity times.

 Calls To Make/Emails To Send

-Next, I organize all the calls I want to make and text messages and emails I want to send.
-This ensures I don’t forget anything and allows me to determine how much time is needed to complete these tasks.
+Next, I organize all the calls I want to make and text messages and emails I want to send and estimate how much time I’ll need to complete these tasks.

 Hour By Hour

-Planning my day out hour-by-hour also makes it easy to adjust my schedule when something unexpected comes up, as it often does in life!
-Because everything is mapped out, I only have to look to one source to see what’s left to do and I’m able to make an informed decision about what can be set aside for the new task.
+An hour-by-hour also makes it easy to adjust my schedule when something unexpected comes up, as it often does in life!
+I only have to look to one source to see what’s left to do and make an informed decision about what can be set aside for the new task.

 Things to Follow-Up/Do Another Day

-After an email is sent, a call is made or conversation is had, there is often follow-up that needs to be done.
+After an email, a call or a conversation, there’s often follow-up that needs to be done.
 This space is where I capture those tasks.